chris-khan-1/public-projects/README.md

 # Public Projects

-This repository hold the projects I have worked.
+This repository holds the projects I have worked.